-- 2 tablespoons soy sauce
+- 2 Tablespoons soy sauce

 - 2 teaspoons minced fresh dill + more for garnish

-- Transfer onions to a large bowl and add bread, ¼ cup broth, ¼ cup sour cream, yolks, allspice, nutmeg, salt and pepper.
+- Transfer onions to a large bowl and add bread, ¼ cup broth, ¼ cup sour cream, yolks, allspice, nutmeg, salt, and pepper.
 Mix and mash with a fork until smooth and well blended.

-- Roll the meat mixture into 1 ¼-inch meatballs (you should have about 60 meatballs) and place them on prepared wire rack.
+- Roll the meat mixture into 1 ¼-inch meatballs (you should have about 60 meatballs) and place them on a prepared wire rack.

-- Melt remaining butter in large skillet over medium heat.
+- Melt the remaining butter in a large skillet over medium heat.
 Whisk flour into melted butter and cook until mixture starts to brown, about 3 minutes.